 Even with your own cat safely inside, neighborhood and feral cats could still be hiding under your car.
 We suggest that you pound on your hood, slam the car door, or even sound your horn before you start the engine.
 Make sure you give them plenty of time to wiggle out of their hiding spot before you start that engine.

-It’s always a great idea to take a quick look under the car to make sure no one visible under the car.
+It’s always a great idea to take a quick look under the car to make sure no one is visible under the car.
 You never know, you may even find a leak or notice that low tire, too!

 Let’s keep everyone safe out there!